FuseByExample/external-mq-fabric-client/README.md

 Setting the zookeeper.url
 -------------------------

-On a typical developer machine, with Fuse Management Console running locally, the zookeeper.url System property should be set to point to the URL of the Fuse Fabric's Zookeeper instance which defaults to localhost:2181.
-One can append
+On a typical developer machine, with Fuse Management Console running locally, the zookeeper.url System property should be set to the URL of the Fuse Fabric's Zookeeper instance which defaults to localhost:2181.
+One can simply append the property like this to the startup comand line:

 	-Dzookeeper.url=localhost:2181

-to the startup command line, or add
+or add

     <systemProperty>
         <key>zookeeper.url</key>